Small Candy Dish Bowl – EAPC

 These sparkling Dip Bowls are ideal for salads, fruit, cereal, desserts, candy, and other uses.
 Anchor Hocking seemed to consider them quite versatile, too, because they included them in several sets.

-This 7.25″ EAPC Bowl is almost the same size as the bottom of the Large Candy Dish, but with a scalloped rim.
-It’s a very useful serving piece and makes a great individual salad bowl.
+This EAPC Small Serving Bowl is almost the same size as the bottom of the Large Candy Bowl Dish but has a scalloped rim instead of the smooth rim of the Large Candy Bowl.
+It’s a very useful serving piece and also an excellent size for a side salad in a place setting.

 These handy little Dessert Bowls, so named because they’re part of the Dessert Set, are quite scarce and hard to find.
 Accordingly, they can be a little pricey when you do find them online.

-The 3-Toed Bowl, aka Bon Bon, is a handy little thing.
+The 3-Toed Bowl, aka Bon Bon, is a handy dish.
 You can use it as a serving piece, as dinnerware, or for home decor.

 This 5.25″ EAPC Shallow Bowl has a smooth rim.
 The clear bowls were often used by hairdressers to mix color and bleach.
 Perhaps that is why the clear ones are so hard to find today.